guard/listen/README.md

 * Works everywhere!
 * Supports watching multiple directories from a single listener.
-* OS-specific adapters for Mac OS X 10.6+, Linux and Windows.
+* OS-specific adapters for Mac OS X 10.6+, Linux, *BSD and Windows.
 * Automatic fallback to polling if OS-specific adapter doesn't work.
 * Detects file modification, addition and removal.
 * Checksum comparison for modifications made under the same second.